 © 2020 Nathaniel Davis | Methodbrain

-Recommendation 3: The last proposal identifies familiar UI and experience design practices the provide legitimate sources for accountable documentation.
-The list of related practices come from the DSIA recommendation for UX Design Practice Verticals.
+Recommendation 3: The last proposal identifies familiar UI and experience design practices that provide legitimate sources for accountable documentation.
+The list of related practices comes from the DSIA recommendation for UX Design Practice Verticals.

 |Area of Accountability||Related Practice|